Build vs. Buy: Native Integrations

 There’s a lot more that comes with maintaining integration in-house, and we wrote a more in-depth article you can read up on here.

-Buying an Embedded Integration Solution
+Buying an Embedded Integration Platform

 Now that we’ve covered, at a high level, what it’ll take to build a native integration in-house, let’s talk about the ‘buy’ option.